LoloGeeck/hello-world/README.md

 # hello-world
-Just getting started in 2019 (PLEASE HELP ME I'MFUCKINGSTUPID)
+Just getting started in 2019